Occidental offers a vibrant liberal arts college experience with a commitment to the holistic student experience.

 Students are encouraged to join clubs and participate in other extracurricular activities as a way to connect with like-minded classmates.
 More than 100 student organizations are registered each year within a variety of themes, including academics, arts, athletics, cultures, politics, recreation and service.

-Additionally, the Office of Student Life can offer ideas on how to get socially connected at Oxy.
-Encourage your student to stop by OSL, which is located on the ground floor of Johnson Student Center.
+Additionally, the office of Student Leadership, Involvement & Community Engagement can offer ideas on how to get socially connected at Oxy.
+Encourage your student to stop by the office, which is located on the ground floor of Johnson Student Center.